kabishS/BurnEx/README.md

-# Burn-Ex — AI-Based Calorie Estimation System | hackathon project
+# Burn-Ex — AI-Based Calorie Estimation System | hackathon project | AI project

 A gym web app with **two dashboards** — a member side for live pose-tracked workouts, and a gym-owner (admin) side for managing members and leaderboards.